 We’ve all been told time and time again that we should be wearing SPF each day.
 But why do we need sun protection year-round?
 How does sunscreen work?
 And how do we find the best sun cream?
 One that ticks every box – an SPF that feels beautiful to apply, doesn’t leave a whitecast, sits well under makeup, cares for the skin, and protects and effectively shields from harmful UV rays.

 Australia’s leading natural skincare brand has, at long last, produced the answer.
-Keep reading to find out how often you should apply sunscreen, how it works, and where to find the best SPF for you.
+Keep reading to find out how often you should apply sunscreen, how it works, and where to find the best facial sunscreen for you.

 Physical vs chemical sunscreen: how does sunscreen work?